-Obasi (2007), Chen et al. (2011), as well as Rahman and Rahman (2009) confirm important investigations into the relationship between productivity and land size.
+Obasi [15], Chen, et al. [16], as well as Rahman and Rahman [17] confirm important investigations into the relationship between productivity and land size.
 From Nigeria, productivity is largely determined by land area.
 The quality of the input has helped small farmers there, although not optimally.
 In China, practices in technologically advanced agricultural areas have linked productivity with land size, where there is a unidirectional effect.
 In developing areas, the relationship is reversed.
 Observing the dynamics of agriculture in Indonesia, they tried to adopt an agricultural system that has been successfully implemented in Nigeria and China.

 The factors of land area and fertilizer production positively and significantly affect farmer's income.
-Seed production factors have a significant effect on rice production, while labor production factors are not significant in rice production (Noormansyah and Cahrial, 2020).
+Seed production factors have a significant effect on rice production, while labor production factors are not significant in rice production [18].

 In the long-term, all stakeholders have benefited from productivity growth in the agricultural sector.
-Of course this is very promising, because the farmers themselves get an increase in income, encourage enthusiasm for employment, a more dynamic supply chain or distribution system, the affordability of cheaper food prices, and a multiplier effect on tax revenues to the government (Krištić et al., 2016).
-Thath (2016) highlights positive progress on agricultural productivity growth in Southeast Asia and East Asia, except for countries with small landmasses such as Singapore, Hong Kong, and Brunei Darussalam because they are more focused on industrialization.
+Of course this is very promising, because the farmers themselves get an increase in income, encourage enthusiasm for employment, a more dynamic supply chain or distribution system, the affordability of cheaper food prices, and a multiplier effect on tax revenues to the government [19].
+Thath [20], highlights positive progress on agricultural productivity growth in Southeast Asia and East Asia, except for countries with small landmasses such as Singapore, Hong Kong, and Brunei Darussalam because they are more focused on industrialization.

 It should maximize the decision to organize work.
 For example, specific coordination supports technical parameters in agriculture related to work processes that consider economic factors.
 The flexibility of work in agriculture highly depends on labor resources and applying a set of tools (technology).
-Otherwise, it will all end in vain (Peake et al., 2019).
+Otherwise, it will all end in vain [21].

-Conradie et al. (2006) revealed that growing organic and other types of grapes in South Africa has attracted the attention of academics.
+Conradie, et al. [22], revealed that growing organic and other types of grapes in South Africa has attracted the attention of academics.
 They reduced losses and stimulating sustainable efficiency.
 This part is inseparable from their focus on being more selective in applying the location or spacing of plants, the use of irrigation through electricity, maximum harvest percentage, education, age, and of course holding special training for farmers regularly.
 Another positive note is that it combines technology with productivity, so that the efficiency of the winery is consistently improving.
 That fact is a contrast between Spain and Italy.
 Many wineries cannot adapt to the technology because they did manually some of the work.

-Regarding inputs, the three productive factors in the wine industry are the number of employees as representatives of workers, the level of wine equity (reserve capital), and the amount of debt (short and long term) as a fundamental dimension of international competition (Viviani, 2008).
-For example, Seller and Alampi-Sottini (2016) proved that manager support is important to improve and enhance the competitiveness of wine in Italy.
-In addition, József and Péter (2014) advocates efficiency related to several economic factors such as financial development, systems, interproducing countries (America, South Africa, and Oceania).
+Regarding inputs, the three productive factors in the wine industry are the number of employees as representatives of workers, the level of wine equity (reserve capital), and the amount of debt (short and long term) as a fundamental dimension of international competition [23].
+For example, Sellers and Alampi-Sottini [24] proved that manager support is important to improve and enhance the competitiveness of wine in Italy.
+In addition, József and Péter [25] advocates efficiency related to several economic factors such as financial development, systems, interconnected wine per capita consumption, and quality of human capital in the best wine-producing countries (America, South Africa, and Oceania).

 The allocation of labor in each pattern of land ownership is divided by the type of labor (in the family and outside the family) and the stages of farming, namely land clearing, soil management, seedbed, seedling, planting, weeding, fertilizing, spraying, and harvest.
-Next to find out whether there are differences in the allocation of labor in the farming of owners, tenants, and dents farmers (Forbord et al., 2014).
+Next to find out whether there are differences in the allocation of labor in the farming of owners, tenants, and dents farmers [26].